GeoSmartCity-CIP/VMM_crowdsource_client/README.md

 Before you can use the application you need to specify some configuration parameters.
 All parameters are required.

-- title: A name for teh application, free to choose.
+- title: A name for the application, free to choose.
 - csurl: The **full path** to the Crowdsource backend, do not use a relative path here.
 - layers: An array of objectjs containing WMS-layers for this project.
     - name: The name of the WMS-layer in the legend.
-    - url: The url of the WMS, do not include the part afhter the *"?"*.
+    - url: The url of the WMS, do not include the part after the *"?"*.
     - wmslayers: An array of the names and id's of the internal layers of the WMS you want to include in the application.

 **Example:**